kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/src/System_Platform _Software/README.md

   - It integrates various network tools such as X11 server, remote computing, SSH, VNC, and more, providing an intuitive user interface for easy connection to remote servers in Windows environments.
   - MobaXterm also supports simultaneous management of multiple sessions, allowing users to switch and operate different remote connections effortlessly.
 This tool is highly valuable for system administrators, network engineers, and developers.

-  __Therefore, we have chosen MobaXterm as the remote control tool for the Raspberry Pi in the self-driving vehicle.__
+  __Therefore, we have chosen MobaXterm as the remote control tool for the Jetson Nano in the self-driving vehicle.__

 - Software link：[Mobaxterm](https://mobaxterm.mobatek.net/)